How To Draw a Chicken in 6 Steps

-Learn to Draw a Chicken in 6 Easy to Follow Steps
+Learn How to Draw a Chicken in 6 Easy to Follow Steps

 Step 1: Overlapping Ovals

 Most things are made of circles.
 So, it’s very important to learn to draw circles.
-Step one of learning how to draw a chicken is to draw a couple of overlapping ovals (squashed circles).
+Learning basic forms like spheres and cubes will make drawing anything much simpler.
+Step one of this chicken drawing tutorial is to draw a couple of overlapping ovals (squashed circles).

 Step 2: A lot of Wavy Lines